MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-devops-aspnet-core/includes/1-introduction.md

 In this module, you will:

 - Create an Azure service principal to authenticate GitHub Actions to a container registry.
-- Securely store sensitive information, used by the GitHub Actions, in a GitHub repository.
+- Securely store sensitive information used by the GitHub Actions.
 - Implement a GitHub Action to build the container image for a microservice.
 - Modify and commit the microservice code to trigger a build.
 - Implement a GitHub Action to deploy a container to a Kubernetes cluster.